The benefits of becoming a self-employed estate planner

 Why are transferable skills important?

-Having knowledge and experience in the job sector you want to switch to is important, and where CTT excel is in offering all of the training you’ll ever need to be a successful will writer and estate planner.
+Having knowledge and experience in the job sector you want to switch to is important, and where CTT excel is in offering all of the training you’ll ever need to become an estate planner.

 With skills that are formed on a deeper and more instinctual level, such as the soft skills listed above, you give yourself an advantage that others simply won’t have.
 It’s amazing how much having compassion and empathy for your clients makes the world of difference, helping you forge relationships that will keep them coming back to you again and again.